mullvad/mullvadvpn-app-binaries/README.md

 # Custom Mullvad VPN build of OpenVPN

-This repository holds our custom OpenVPN binaries used in the [Mullvad VPN app], and other binary artifacts, and scripts that help building them.
+This repository holds our custom OpenVPN binaries , statically linkable OpenSSL libraries for all of our target platforms, and `libmnl` and `libnftnl` for Linux, all of which are used in the [Mullvad VPN app].

 ## Custom changes